 GPS Coordinates: 40°18’44.68″S 70°39’8.18″W

-Collon Cura Lodge is managed by Jorge Trucco of Patagonia Outfitters, a living legend and one of the most respected names in Argentine fly fishing.
-Jorge has assembled a talented, seasoned crew of professional guides, lodge staff and chefs that are committed to offering a world-class experience.
+Collon Cura Lodge is offered by Jorge Trucco of Patagonia Outfitters, a living legend and one of the most respected names in Argentine fly fishing.
+Jorge has assembled a talented, seasoned crew of professional guides.
+And the lodge’s staff and chefs are committed to offering a world-class experience.